onnx/onnx-mlir/docs/Workflow.md

 git commit -s
 ```

-Likely you'll go back and edit/build/test some more than `commit --amend`
+Likely you'll go back and edit/build/test some more than `commit --amend -s`
 in a few cycles.

 ### Step 6: Keep your branch in sync